 Navigational mechanisms that are repeated on multiple Web pages within a set of Web pages occur in the same relative order each time they are repeated, unless a change is initiated by the user.
 Links such as breadcrumb links are important when it comes to consistent navigation.
 Breadcrumbs are visual trail of links that allow users to identify their location on a website.
 They allow users to see what steps they took to reach a page and provide the ability to go back to pages without using a "back button".
 Breadcrumbs are particularly useful for websites with complex structure or web pages in a sequence.

 Link functionality is about ensuring a link functions the way it is expected to.
 When it comes to accessibility, a link must perform an action that is stated in the website or link text.
 If a link does not perform an action properly, users may get frustrated with the functionality of the website.
-In addition, a link must always function in a way that will enhance the accessibility of a webpage.
+In addition, opening new windows and tabs could disorient users, especially people with cognitive disabilities or have difficulty perceiving visual content.
+However; in some specific situations it is necessary to open a new window or tab from an accessibility perspective.
+A link must always function in a way that will enhance the accessibility of a webpage.

 Plug-ins/ Document Readers are links to software downloads that users need to view web content.
 Web pages often have additional documentation or videos to provide visitors in distinct formats such as PDF, Word, Excel, Flash, etc..
 This can be a problem for not all users share the same programs or software and therefore some users may not have the different document formats installed on their computer.
 As a result, when web pages have links to documents in different formats, there must be a link to download a plug-in or document reader.
 Providing a download link to the document viewers will ensure a user has the ability to acquire the correct software to open and access the information in the document.

 Link Identification & Consistent Navigation